singharpan18/namasteNode/zoqq-web/README.md

 You should not be access other routes without login
 If token is not present, redirect user to login page logout features
+Get the feed and add the feed in th store build the user card on feed
+Edit Profile Feature
+Show Toast Message on save of profile

+lec17
+See all my connections